beeequeue/arm-server/README.md

 ### Get IDS:

-`GET/POST` `/api/ids`
+`POST` `/api/ids`

-Either use GET query parameters:
+Either use GET with query parameters:
 `?source={Source}&id={number}`

-or send the query as a POST JSON body:
+or use POST with a JSON body:

 `{ "anilist": 1337 }`